microsoft/vscode-cosmosdb/README.md

 # Prerequisites

-- For Mongo DB support, install [Mongo DB and Mongo shell](https://docs.mongodb.com/manual/installation/).
+- Some less-common commands in the Mongo [scrapbook](#mongo-scrapbooks) and use of the Mongo shell require installing [Mongo DB and Mongo shell](https://docs.mongodb.com/manual/installation/).

 # Features